Ninniachwen/iml_project_JML/README.md

 For our project, we chose the paper '*Explaining Latent Representations with a Corpus of Examples*' by Jonathan Crabbe, Zhaozhi Qian, Fergus Imrie and Mihaela van der Schaar.

 The approach introduces **SimplEx**, which aims to give insight into a blackbox model by providing example-based explanations.
-This is done by returning a set of weighted examples from a given corpus of exemplary inputs to highlight the influence of each example in the according decision.
+This is done by returning a set of weighted examples from a given corpus of exemplary inputs.
+The weights can be interpreted as percentages that represent the similarities (and therefor the importance) of the according corpus example to a chosen test example.

 The code has been published on Github and is available under https://github.com/JonathanCrabbe/Simplex.